rewgs/rea/README.md

-A collection of hopefully useful Reaper scripts.
+# rea - rewgs' collection of hopefully useful Reaper scripts

+Formerly called `rewgs-reaper-scripts`.
+Powered by [reaify](https://github.com/rewgs/reaify).

+## Notes

-Note: Files in `scripts` are meant to be called by the user.
-Files in `modules` are referenced by the files in `scripts`, and thus are not intended to be touched by the user; these will eventually be split out into their own repo.
+Files in `scripts` are meant to be called by the user.
+Files in `modules` are referenced by the files in `scripts`, and thus are not intended to be touched by the user.

 **Be sure to check the [changelog](./CHANGELOG.md).**

 # Installation
 - Install the Ultraschall API -- it's a required dependency.
 - Download this repo and place it in your `REAPER/Scripts` folder.
-    - The full path should be `REAPER/Scripts/rewgs-reaper-scripts`.
+    - The full path should be `REAPER/Scripts/rea`.
-    - Note that the downloaded .zip might be called something other than `rewgs-reaper-scripts,` such as `rewgs-reaper-scripts-main`.
-If so, rename it to `rewgs-reaper-scripts` prior to copying it to `REAPER/Scripts`.
+    - **Note that the downloaded .zip might be called something other than `rea`, such as `rea-main`.** If so, rename it to `rea` prior to copying it to `REAPER/Scripts`.